chadkluck/serverless-deploy-pipeline-atlantis/deploy-pipeline/README-3-CloudFormation-Deploy-Stack.md

 Each deploy pipeline monitors a specific branch in the CodeCommit repository and automatically kicks off a deployment when changes are committed to it.
 The application has its own CloudFormation infrastructure stack with `*-infrastructure` appended to it.
 The infrastructure stack manages all the resources (S3, API Gateway, Lambda, DynamoDb, etc) needed to run your application.
 The deploy stack only manages the pipeline and only needs to be updated if you are modifying the way the pipeline operates.

 **REMEMBER:** For each "-deploy" stack, there will be a corresponding "-infrastructure".
 The deploy stack created the Code Pipeline that monitors the CodeCommit repository.
-Commiting code to a branch monitored by the pipleine will cause it to execute updates to the infrastructure stack.
+Committing code to a branch monitored by the pipeline will cause it to execute updates to the infrastructure stack.
 The deploy stack ONLY creates the pipeline for monitoring and executing changes.
 If you need to modify the pipeline, you can update the deploy stack template.
 Your application resides in the application infrastructure stack.

 ## Crate a Deploy Pipeline Stack